 NIHR Clinical Lecturer (CL)

-Imperial is proud to have one of the largest cohorts of National Institute of Health Research (NIHR) trainees in the UK.
+Imperial is proud to have one of the largest cohorts of National Institute of Health and Care Research (NIHR) trainees in the UK.
 We currently have approximately 40 NIHR and locally funded Academic Clinical Lecturers in posts across Imperial and Imperial Partners Academic Health Sciences System, who have been successfully running NIHR schemes since their inception in 2006.

 Please see below for information on how to apply, eligibility criteria, research, registration, contracts, bursaries and funding.